-You just can not see emotional abuse, especially when you don’t know what it is, even when you do as it can be such a subtle, covert manipulation, even the overt as they are so arrogant in the way in which they do things it’s difficult to see what is genuinely happening.
+You just can not see emotional abuse, especially when you don’t know what it is, even when you do, as it can be such a subtle, covert manipulation, even the overt, as they are so arrogant in the way in which they do things it’s difficult to see what is genuinely happening.

-The narcissist’s emotional abuse slowly undermines who you are, weakening your self-esteem to the point you question everything about who you are and nothing about what that narcissist is actually doing to you, people being emotionally abused can end up with so many physical and mental health problems they can begin to isolate themselves, ending up with depression, anxiety, cptsd and feeling like they’re going crazy.
+The narcissist’s emotional abuse slowly undermines who you are, weakening your self-esteem to the point you question everything about who you are and nothing about what that narcissist is actually doing to you.
+People being emotionally abused can end up with so many physical and mental health problems they can begin to isolate themselves, ending up with depression, anxiety, cptsd and feeling like they’re going crazy.

-A narcissist can withhold attention, affection and support when you don’t do, as they say, they can sulk or fall silent, shame you and blame you, criticise, mock and judge you, downplay your feelings, gaslight, argue, unjustly accuse you, dismiss you, gaslight, triangulate, isolate, invalidate, and manipulate.
+A narcissist can withhold attention, affection and support when you don’t do as they say.
+They can sulk or fall silent, shame you and blame you, criticise, mock and judge you, downplay your feelings, gaslight, argue, unjustly accuse you, dismiss you, gaslight, triangulate, isolate, invalidate, and manipulate.

 A Narcissist can use emotional blackmail against you.

 A narcissist can shower you with attention, affection and support, then as soon as they don’t get their own way, they withhold attention, affection and support.
 They punish with neglect and silence.
 When something doesn’t feel right, and you say no to them, they’ll guilt trip with.
 “If you loved me, you would.”
-“After all, I’ve done for you.”
+“After all I’ve done for you.”
 To get you to go against your beliefs and values, breaking your boundaries to serve them.
 A Narcissist will use your fears against you to punish you.
 Anything you told them in confidence, they’ll threaten to say to others, they’ll intimidate you, threaten you.
 “You’ll have nowhere to live.
 You’ll never see the children again.”
-A narcissist will humiliate you, in the home or in public.
+A narcissist will humiliate you in the home or in public.
 They’ll do all they can to belittle and shame you.

-Creating conflict, drama and chaos, talking about things that make sense on their own but jumbling them up, the narcissist’s word salad, talking in circles, so you feel like you’re never heard, causing arguments.
+Creating conflict, drama and chaos, talking about things that make sense on their own but jumbling them up, the narcissist’s word salad, talking in circles so you feel like you’re never heard, and causing arguments.
 They argue to gain control over us and all situations around them.
-They know we prefer living in peace, we prefer to avoid conflict or drama, we just want a happy, stable and calm life.
-They know the only way we think we can achieve this is by giving into them, which we never can achieve peace with a narcissist, as the more control they get, the more they want, the more they’ll up their games, the more they’ll raise the bar, when we try to stop arguments occurring in the first place, walking on eggshells, giving up more and more of ourselves trying to please them, losing our boundaries, gradually giving them more control of us, our life and everything in it, so that they don’t cause an argument.
+They know we prefer living in peace, we prefer to avoid conflict or drama, and we just want a happy, stable and calm life.
+They know the only way we think we can achieve this is by giving in to them, which we never can achieve peace with a narcissist, as the more control they get, the more they want, the more they’ll up their games, the more they’ll raise the bar, when we try to stop arguments occurring in the first place, walking on eggshells, giving up more and more of ourselves trying to please them, losing our boundaries, gradually giving them more control of us, our life and everything in it, so that they don’t cause an argument.
 The more we unwittingly give up on ourselves to please them, the more they’ll expect us to give up for them.

-Isolating you from friends, family, financial support controlling finances, hobbies, unjustly accusing you of things, hiding money and car keys, causing arguments before you go anywhere, tracking where you are and what you’re doing, making you feel afraid to make plans without them, they create an atmosphere if you want to do something, falling silent on you, claiming your family interfere too much, calling and messaging you.
+Isolating you from friends, family, financial support, controlling the finances, and hobbies, unjustly accusing you of things, hiding money and car keys, causing arguments before you go anywhere, tracking where you are and what you’re doing, making you feel afraid to make plans without them, they create an atmosphere if you want to do something, falling silent on you, claiming your family interfere too much, calling and messaging you.

 Invalidating who you are, always putting you down, the overt “you can’t do that, you shouldn’t wear that.”
 To the covert.
 “Do you really think you’re good enough to do that?
 I wouldn’t wear that if I was you.” telling you something never happened that you know did, dismissing your very valid feelings, “your too sensitive, you’re insecure.”